rick-mingyu-liu/personal-portfolio/README.md

 2) Prevent web crawler to a certain extent using npm
 3) Prevent bad people sending tons of junk email, limit the frequency to up to 10 emails every hour
 4) Create a robots.txt file to inform the people who use spiders
+5) Implement the .gitignore file
-5) OVERALL, THIS VERSION IS MAINLY AIM AT WEB SECURITY
+6) OVERALL, THIS VERSION IS MAINLY AIM AT WEB SECURITY